As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 If you want to create different results, you need to believe that you deserve them and show up as the person ready to welcome these outcomes.

 As Jim Rohn once famously said: “Success is something you attract by the person you become.”

 Stop chasing clients and projects.
-Instead, become the kind of consultancy owner or leader who’s confident in your abilities and skills and attracts well-paying clients who truly value your work.
+Instead, become a consultancy owner or leader confident in your abilities and skills and attract well-paying clients who genuinely value your work.